Nusuk Cards Mandatory For Entry Into Haram As Per Saudi Authorities: Coordinator Makkah - UrduPoint

 -

-Nusuk cards mandatory for entry into Haram as per Saudi authorities: Coordinator Makkah4 minutes ago
+Nusuk cards mandatory for entry into Haram as per Saudi authorities: Coordinator Makkah6 minutes ago

 -